DarrenBro/rock-paper-scissors-ai/README.md

 1. You can use your model or the example one I've provided, "example-rps-model-1.h5".

 2. This file contains all the training parameter, weights and biases which the NN learnt.
+3. Change model name if you have trained a new model (line with comment "# Change for your model name")
 3. I've provided test images in "test_images" dir.
+4. Make sure when you run the below command you include the extension .jpg
-4. Script to test model is "test_model.py", run for any image e.g. "python test_model.py test_images/paper".
+4. Script to test model is "test_model.py", run for any image e.g. "python test_model.py test_images/paper.jpg".
-5. LINE NUMBER Change for your model name
 6. Script will print string prediction at end like "Predicted the image is: paper".

 # Step 4 - Play the game